ibm-cloud-docs/billing-usage/exporting-usage.md

 | Billable Cost      | `reports.billable_cost`     | Billable charges that are aggregated from all entities in the report |
 | Non Billable Cost  | `reports.non_billable_cost` | Non-billable charges that are aggregated from all entities in the report |
 {: class="simple-tab-table"}
-{: caption="Table 14.
-Enterprise usage report CSV contents for enterprise usage summary" caption-side="bottom"}
+{: caption="Enterprise usage report CSV contents for enterprise usage summary" caption-side="bottom"}
 {: tab-group="enterprise-account-summary-1-2"}
 {: #entity-resource-usage1-1-2}
 {: tab-title="Enterprise Usage Summary"}